Ayomipohub/Dev-Repos/PROJECT2/README.md

 `Open Source Contributions`:
 - Contributing to Projects: Open source projects often use Git to manage contributions from various contributors.
 Developers can fork repositories, make changes, and create pull requests to propose changes to the original project.
 - Issue Tracking: Git hosting platforms provide issue tracking features, allowing contributors to report issues, suggest enhancements, and discuss development topics.

+**Requirements in learning Git#**
+- Get a good laptop
+- Knowledge of linux and its command
+- Download a an IDE or text editor e.g Vs code, Vim or nano.
+- Download Git sofware and install on your operating system
+- Create a Github account: https://github.com/signup?source=login

+## GIT INSTALLATION

+### Windows:
+- Git GUI (Graphical Interface):
+Download the Git for Windows installer from the official Git website.
+Run the installer and follow the on-screen instructions.

+ ### macOS:
+-Homebrew (Package Manager):
+Open the Terminal app.
+Install Git using Homebrew by running the following command:
+> brew install git

+### Linux:
+Debian/Ubuntu:
+Open a terminal.
+Run the following commands:
+> sudo apt update
+> sudo apt install git